cultureelerfgoed/rce-thesauri-backup/README.md

-# Automatic scheduled backup of key Cultural Heritage Agency Thesauri
+# Repo to store automatic backups of key thesauri of the Dutch Cultural Heritage Agency

 Repo to store and set the workflow for automatic backup of key RCE thesauri from the Poolparty server.
 Backup is executed daily.
 An updated TriG is only pushed if there are changes to the current back-upped file.